usbong/game-off-2025post-test/README.md

 3) 20260704 and 20260705;<br/>
 +fixed: bug when the hero continuously presses the attack button on a target monster even though he's exhausted all his stamina, thereby causing the monster to not change animation frames anymore, eventually leading to the monster's sudden death.
 The former was related to the value of `MONSTER_ANIMATION_INVINCIBLE_COUNT` found in the monster's walking and attacking animation functions, which prevented the animation counters from getting continuously counted.
 I've opted to simply remove this counter.

+3) 20260729 and 20260730;<br/>
++fixed: bug when `New Game` is selected.
+It was due to using `var hasInitMapLocation` twice at the global level.
+There should only be one `var hasInitMapLocation`.
+The rest could use `hasInitMapLocation`.

 ## Select Software Development Productivity Tools